magnuszetterberg/re-install/readme.md

     - snap refresh

-and then installs through snap
+and then installs snap apps

     - code
     - chromium